Vivallo04/Vivallo04/README.md

 ##  LeetCode Challenge of the Day ⚛

-###  Group Anagrams
+###  Largest Rectangle in Histogram

-Given an array of strings strs, group the anagrams together.
-You can return the answer in any order.
-An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.

 ###  My Solution